algolia/react-instantsearch/examples/react-native/README.md

-This examples shows how to use React InstantSearch along with React Native.
+This example shows how to use React InstantSearch along with React Native.

 ## Clone the example